jonghkim/jonghkim.github.io/index.md

 - “If we wait for the moment when everything, absolutely everything is ready, we shall never begin.” - *Ivan Turgenev*
 - “The best way to predict your future is to create it.” ― *Abraham Lincoln*
 - "'Science progresses one funeral at a time.'
 The future depends on some graduate student who is deeply suspicious of everything I have said." - *Geoff Hinton*
+- "If the result confirms the hypothesis, then you've made a measurement.
+If the result is contrary to the hypothesis, then you've made a discovery." - *Enrico Fermi*